 Is travel in Egypt safe?

 Travel in Egypt has got a bad name in recent years.
 Many have considered it to be unsafe, staying away.
 Nevertheless, people are coming back today.
 Historically, trouble has been located far from Hurghada and the Maaza Bedouin have kept their mountains secure.
 Nevertheless, we can not give guarantees.
-Every visitor should check a range of sources on safety before making a decision.
-It may also help to speak with former hikers in the research process.
+Every visitor should check a range of sources on safety before making a decision

 Will my telephone work?